-In this article we are first going explain the necessary procedure an employer needs to follow before taking on a new employee in order to properly verify their legal status with regards to working in the UK, this will be aided with links to official documentation.
+In this article we are first going to explain the necessary procedure an employer needs to follow to avoid illegal employment penalties, before taking on a new employee in order to properly verify their legal status with regards to working in the UK, this will be aided with links to official documentation.
 We are then going to outline the penalties for the employer if found to be employing someone illegally and not having carried out and recorded the necessary checks in accordance with the law.
 Finally, we are going to end the article with a succinct conclusion.

 Before employing someone, a thorough three step “right to work” check must be carried out on them.
 The “right to work” check consists of first obtaining the potential employees relevant original documentation.
 Secondly, of checking this documentation against a detailed checklist while the potential employee is present.
 Third and finally, of making and retaining a clear and fully readable copy of all documents as well as making a note of the date and location of the check.